ablinkinz/srewu/README.md

 # srewu
-Python based Site Reliability Engineer Working Utilities (designed to be used as modules in SaltStack)
+Python based Site Reliability Engineer Working Utilities (designed to be used as a module in SaltStack)

 :codeauthor Stephan Looney <slooney@stephanlooney.com>